lavanyalaguduva/festicket-test-automation/README.md

 ```
 This seems to be some kind os security related issue.
 Needs investigation.

 2)Once the tickets are booked, the total cost doesn't seem to match the ticket cost.
 This doesn't happen to all the festivals.
-Observed only with "Festival Estéreo Picnic 2020'.
+Observed only with "paradigm Festival - Melbourne 2020'.

 Steps to reproduce:
-- Search for 'Festival Estéreo Picnic 2020' in the search bar in homepage.
+- Search for 'Paradigm Festival - Melbourne 2020' in the search bar in homepage.
-- Select the 'Festival Estéreo Picnic 2020' from the search list
+- Select the 'Paradigm Festival - Melbourne 2020' from the search list
 - Once the festival page is displayed, click the 'Book Now' button in the page.
 - Once you are navigated to the page to buy tickets, increse the ticket quantity to 1.